pnomolos/greatbigcrane/README.txt

 Zeromq is a dependency of this project.
-It must be installed from source or through a package manager (brew, etc).

-The job server and at least one job processor work need to be running for greatbigcrane to run.
-Try this for testing:
+Install it with your favourite package manager (pacman, brew, etc) or by hand from http://www.zeromq.org/area:download.
+A simple ./configure && make && make install is sufficient to install it.

+To set up our project run these commands:

+* python bootstrap.py
+* bin/buildout
+* bin/django syncdb
+* bin/django migrate

+There are three processes that need to be running.
+Each one is run from inside the buildout:

-* Open a terminal and run bin/django job_server
+* bin/django job_server
-* Open another terminal and run bin/django job_processor
+* bin/django job_processor
-* Open another terminal and run bin/django runserver
+* bin/django runserver

+From there, go to http://localhost:8000/ and enjoy!

 Example test git repos:
 http://github.com/xentac/fakezopetestrunner